skjsjhb/LC3-Docs/Labs/L5/Miao.md

 ## Intro

 For secrets.
 For treasures.
 For history.
 The attraction of discovery pushes the construction of our knowledge base.
-As what has been said, "Mythic things are always beside us".
+As what has been said, "Mystic things are always beside us".
 Here, in the world of 0's and 1's, you act as the leader of the LC-3 adventure squad, with the mission of **finding a buried pattern**: `1010`.
 Unlike stories, this is not a magic spell which destroys the world, nor the secret key to the super weapon.
 It's just a tiny, yet priceless, souvenir.
-For the braves, and for the mythic light.
+For the braves, and for the mystic light.
 Your squad has already geared up, time to issue your commands.

 ## Tasks